KJCats/My-Notes/3 - Zettelkasten/How to Analyze Books.md

 - Read what you want!
 - Don't read books only because others say you have to.
-- Find recomendations in your interested
+- Find recommendation's in your interested Topics

+### Inspect the Book

+- What type of Book is it?
+-

 # References